 Water meters are tested at the factory and do not "speed up" over time, in reality most water meters actually register less water over time.

-No. The Van Buren Municipal Utilities does not provide a customer's information.
+No. The Van Buren Municipal Utilities does not provide a customer's information to solicitors.

 The VBMU does not endorse or provide information to companies soliciting insurance coverage for your water/sewer service line.